BeltonAlberto/csharp-coding-style/README.md

 # my-csharp-coding-style
 # C# at Google Style Guide

+# Welcome to the C# Coding Style Guide
+In the world of coding, consistency is key.
+This guide outlines the C# coding style that defines my open-source and personal projects.
+By adhering to these conventions, we ensure clean, maintainable, and collaborative code.
+Whether you're contributing or simply exploring, this guide offers a compass to navigate our coding landscape.

+Let's write code that not only works but inspires.

+[Belton Menete]
+[bymenete@gmail.com]
+[08/08/2023]
 This style guide is for C# code developed internally at Google, and is the default style for C# code at Google.
 It makes stylistic choices that conform to other languages at Google, such as Google C++ style and Google Java style.